liferay-search/liferay-docs/en/developer/appdev/articles/01-application-development/01-application-development-intro.markdown

 Writing applications on Liferay's standards-based platform makes your life easier.
-Whether you create headless services for clients to access, full-blown web applications with beautiful UIs, or anything in between, @product@ streamlines the process to help you get your job done faster.
+Whether you create headless services for clients to access, full-blown web applications with beautiful UIs, or anything in between, @sharepoint@ streamlines the process to help you get your job done faster.

 Liferay's framework embraces your existing tools and build environments like